This post may contain affiliate links.

 The star of the show is the thali or banana leaf, as they call it in Kuala Lumpur.
 A banana leaf plate to mix your food on, a selection of curries, chutneys, curd, poppadom or bread.

 We just had one for lunch, 7MYR, under $3 AU and it was sensational.
 The photos I took were rubbish, sorry.
 A good excuse to go for another one!

 If you are into things South Indian, don’t forget to check out the Sri Mahamariamman temple in Chinatown.

+Can my children eat Indian food?
 Sort of.
 They’re used to the curries Mum makes at home, D (9) in particular, is good with a little bit of chilli.
 Boo ( 6) is less keen.

 The children will taste everything, sambar is quite mild and usually one or two of the curries in a thali or banana leaf are kind to children.
-The thalis always come with a dish of curd (yogurt) to take the sting out a bit.
+The thalis always come with a dish of curd (yogurt) to take the spicy out a bit.

-Not at all Indian, but they are the business!
-Fresh and warm from a little bakery over the road, the only thing I can compare them to is a bakewell tart.
+Not at all Indian, but they are perfect for kids Fresh and warm from a little bakery over the road, the only thing I can compare them to is a Bakewell tart.
 So I think we can safely say the kids are in food heaven, too.

 Thanks for visiting our site.
 We’ve spent months in Malaysia travelling extensively to research our content.
 It’s our job to bring you tips and information on our travel and food blog.
 If you’d like more on travel in Malaysia visit our Malaysia Travel Blog page or take a look at the related posts below.
 You’ll see that we cover KL, Penang, Malacca, Borneo, Kuching, Johor Baru, Ipoh and more.